SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/in-service/index.md

 The search screen always shows the most relevant criteria for what you are searching for, for example requests or contacts.
 But you can add more criteria yourself.

 1. Click the **Add criteria** button in the **Criteria** screen.
 A dialog box displays with two empty fields.
 2. In the **Input the label for the field here** field, you can enter a custom name for the field.
-Otherwise the default name will be used.
+Otherwise the default name is used.
 3. In the **Choose field** list, select which field in the database the values are to be obtained from.
 4. Click **OK**.
 The new criterion is added below the others.